The Best Salmon Ever.

 • 1 – 1½ pound WILD salmon with skin on (I think the skin on preserves freshness)

-• ¼ cup low sodium tamari or soy sauce (I sometimes use a little less, if I am trying to cut salt)
+• ¼ cup low sodium coconut amines tamari or soy sauce (I sometimes use a little less, if I am trying to cut salt)

 • 2 tbsp minced ginger